matloff/TidyverseSkeptic/README.md

 ## Case study:  it doesn't have to be Either Or

-Regarding the "purity" view in the article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met in 2017, but he did not like the idea either, on the grounds that RStudio should not be telling people how to teach.
+Regarding the "purity" view in the *Educator's Perspective* article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met in 2017, but he did not like the idea either, on the grounds that RStudio should not be telling people how to teach.
 But of course, that is exactly what RStudio has been doing in promoting Tidy.

-An overly rigid approach simply doesn't make sense.
-Why deprive R learners of simple that would ease their burden -- whether from Tidy or base-R?
+An overly rigid, "pure" approach simply doesn't make sense.
+Why deprive R learners of simple tools that would ease their burden -- whether from Tidy or base-R?

 One of the authors of the *Educator's Perspective* article has a nice